How Tom Petty Finally Hit the Big Time With ‘Damn the Torpedoes’

 The signs were there, signaling that Tom Petty and the Heartbreakers' third album, Damn the Torpedoes, would be their breakthrough.
 After two albums of heartland rock spiked with some tempered punk fury and classic rock 'n' roll drive, Petty and his band of Florida rockers took admiral David Farragut's legendary Civil War declaration of "damn the torpedoes, full speed ahead" as their personal call to arms in 1979.

-So, after some behind-the-scenes drama involving a standoff with his record company that led to Petty declaring bankruptcy so he wouldn't be tied to a contract, the album -- which was recorded in late 1978 and early 1979 in Hollywood's Sound City studio -- was set for release.
+So, after some behind-the-scenes drama involving a standoff with his record company that led to Petty declaring bankruptcy so he wouldn't be tied to a contract, Damn the Torpedoes was set for release.
 (It wouldn't be the last time Petty butted heads with his bosses over the ownership and marketing of his music: His next album, 1981's Hard Promises, was delayed after Petty balked at the label's proposal to raise the record's list price.)

 And from the opening, ringing riff that ushers in "Refugee," Damn the Torpedoes sounds like an instant rock classic.
-New producer Jimmy Iovine loads almost every track with a monumental significance, like this could be your new favorite song or Friday-night anthem.
+Recording in late 1978 and early 1979 in Hollywood's Sound City studio, new producer Jimmy Iovine loads almost every track with a monumental significance, like this could be your new favorite song or Friday-night anthem.
 It really was "full speed ahead" for Petty, and there was no turning back.

 Watch Tom Petty and the Heartbreakers' 'Here Comes My Girl' Video

 The commercial upswing also was felt almost immediately.
-The album made it all the way to No. 2 and stayed there for seven weeks, kept from the top spot by Pink Floyd's The Wall (it was their highest-charting record until Hypnotic Eye debuted at No. 1 in 2014).
+The album made it all the way to No. 2 and stayed there for seven weeks, kept from the top spot by Pink Floyd's The Wall.
+(This was their highest-charting record until Hypnotic Eye debuted at No. 1 in 2014.)
 "Don't Do Me Like That" became the band's first Top 10 single, and "Refugee" followed it into the Top 15.